FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 • Replied to an onboarding email with a question about their use case

-The difference between a marketing qualified lead and a sales qualified lead is action specificity.
+The MQL vs SQL difference is action specificity.
 MQLs consume content.
 SQLs take steps that cost them time or effort.

 The Qualification Criteria: How to Score Leads as a Solo Founder

 Enterprise companies use lead scoring software with dozens of weighted signals.
 You don’t need that.
-Here’s a practical lead qualification framework for solo B2B SaaS:
+Here’s a practical MQL vs SQL framework for solo B2B SaaS:

 Three-signal scoring system: